AdinAck/LEGv8-Simulator/README.md

 :warning: This software is community made and may have errors.
 Use at your own risk.

+# Download
+Here you can download the [latest release](https://github.com/AdinAck/LEGv8-Simulator/releases/).

 # Usage
 ## Editing text
 The top left panel is the Monaco Text Editor from VSCode, it supports all the standard shortcuts and QoL features (even the command pallette).